Mileage Reimbursement Calculator

 How do I calculate mileage reimbursement?

 Multiply your total miles by the rate that applies: total miles x rate = reimbursement.
-For example, 500 business miles at the 2026 rate is 500 x $0.725 = $362.50.
-This calculator does the math for you and lets you switch between the IRS rates or enter a custom company rate.
+For example, 500 business miles driven after July 1, 2026 is 500 x $0.76 = $380.00; the same miles driven in the first half of the year would be 500 x $0.725 = $362.50.
+This calculator does the math for you and lets you switch between periods and IRS rates or enter a custom company rate.

 Is my employer required to reimburse mileage?